CharlesBean/GeneralCorpusPreprocessor/notes/SetupNotes.md

 ### TopicModels Package Setup

+Install lasso2 package

 Installing topicmodels

 	- Install the "tm" package (install.packages("tm"))
 	- Install gsl
 		- Follow these instructions (http://stackoverflow.com/questions/24172188/how-can-i-install-topicmodels-package-in-r)
 	- Install the topicmodels package (install.packages("topicmodels"))
+        - Use CTM() to create a CTM object
+            - Use tm to create the first param (http://cran.r-project.org/web/packages/tm/vignettes/tm.pdf)
+        - Use build_graph() with the CTM to create a graph

 ---------------------------------------------------